hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-hardaker-dnsop-nsec3-guidance.md

 ranges of records that do not fall into proof-of-non-existence ranges typically deployed by large registration zones.

+Parameters specifying how NSEC3 records are published within a zone are published in an NSEC3PARAM record at the apex of their zone.
+These paremeters are the Hash Algorithm, processing Flags, the number of hash Iterations and the Salt.
+Each of these has security and operational considerations that impact both zone owners and validating resolvers.
+This document provides some recommendations on selecting parameters considering these factors.

 ## Requirements notation

    The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",